learnapollo/learnapollo/content/tutorial-react/react-04.md

 ## Introduction

-Change to the 4th exercise, install the dependencies and run the Pokedex React App from your console
+Change to the 4th exercise, install the dependencies and run the pokedex React app from your console

 ```sh
 cd pokedex-react/exercise-04